-2012 Performance-Based Incentive Awards.
-In determining 2012 incentive compensation awards, the Committee considered the Company's performance for the year and Mr. Herrmann's recommendations based on his assessment of the other named executive officers' individual performance and contributions.
+2014 Performance-Based Incentive Awards.
+In determining 2014 incentive compensation awards, the Committee considered the Company's performance for the year and Mr. Herrmann's recommendations based on his assessment of the other named executive officers' individual performance and contributions.

-The Committee accepted Mr. Herrmann's recommendations with respect to 2012 cash incentive awards for the other named executive officers, and awarded Messrs.
-Herrmann, Connealy, Avery, Butch and Sanders awards of \$3,000,000, \$600,000, \$1,500,000, \$1,000,000 and \$300,000, respectively.
+The Committee accepted Mr. Herrmann's recommendations with respect to 2014 cash incentive awards for the other current named executive officers, and awarded Messrs.
+Herrmann, Bloss, Butch and Sanders awards of \$3,300,000, \$350,000, \$1,200,000 and \$600,000, respectively.
+Mr. Avery, in consultation with Mr. Herrmann, recommended to the Committee that he not receive a cash incentive award in 2014 due to the relative underperformance of the Ivy Asset Strategy fund in 2014.
+The Committee accepted this recommendation.
+Mr. Connealy did not receive a cash incentive award for 2014 due to his retirement in June 2014.
 The cash incentive awards for Messrs.
-Herrmann, Connealy, Avery and Butch in 2012 were awarded at the same level as those awarded in 2011.
-The award for Mr. Sanders decreased by \$200,000, or 40%, from that of 2011, consistent with compensation policies related to Mr. Sanders' mutual fund portfolio management responsibilities.
-The Committee believed that these cash incentive award amounts were appropriate, despite strong relative Company performance and individual performance and contributions described below, due to the continuing uncertain economic environment and challenging market cycles faced by the Company and the asset management industry.
+Herrmann, Butch and Sanders remained the same in 2014.
+Mr. Bloss' cash incentive award increased by 27% from 2013 in order to provide more competitive compensation related to his Chief Financial Officer position.
+The Committee believed that these cash incentive award amounts were appropriate in recognition of strong Company performance, including a number of record-setting operational metrics, and individual performance and contributions as described below.

-The Committee also accepted Mr. Herrmann's recommendations with respect to equity incentive awards for the other named executive officers, and awarded Messrs.
-Herrmann, Connealy, Avery, Butch and Sanders awards of 100,000, 42,000, 80,000, 70,000 and 60,000 shares of restricted stock, respectively.
+The Committee also accepted Mr. Herrmann's recommendations with respect to equity incentive awards for the other current named executive officers, and awarded Messrs.
+Herrmann, Bloss, Avery, Butch and Sanders awards of 65,000, 33,000, 50,000, 45,000 and 45,000 shares of restricted stock, respectively.
+Mr. Connealy did not receive an equity incentive award in 2014 due to his retirement from the Company in June 2014.
 The Committee believes that equity incentive awards must be sufficient in size to provide a strong, long-term performance and retention incentive for executives, and to increase their vested interest in the Company.
 These equity incentive awards vest in 331⁄2% increments annually, beginning on the second anniversary of the grant date.
-The Committee granted these equity incentive awards pursuant to the Executive Incentive Plan from the shares reserved for issuance under the Stock Incentive Plan, as reported in the 2012 Grant of Plan-Based Awards Table below.
+The Committee granted these equity incentive awards pursuant to the Executive Incentive Plan from the shares reserved for issuance under the Stock Incentive Plan, as reported in the 2014 Grant of Plan-Based Awards Table below.